asfez/jZoomifyImage/README.md

 A jquery plugin to display a zoomify image with the library OpenLayers.
 - Responsive
-- Autozoom to adapt the image size to the contanier size.
+- Autozoom to adapt the image size to the container size.
 - Setup a minimal zoom to prevent the image to be to small.